What is it?

 With endorsements from TfL, celebrities and TV stations among others, Refill are now arguably much more than just a handy app and are a considerably influential organisation when it comes to reducing plastic pollution... not many tech startups have their own 'day'.

 If you're out on a ride and have run out of water, it could certainly help you!
 By not having to stop at a shop and buy yourself another bottle you're helping the environment too, and vice versa it could also be a useful covert way for business owners to promote themselves - so it's a winner all-round!

 Where can I get it?

 You can get Refill on both Android and Apple's App Store.
 Their handy and informative website also gives plenty of information on the wider movement to reduce plastic bottle use and pollution.
-It's worth bearing in mind that the Refill scheme is currently operational in Bristol, Bath, Cornwall, Dorset, Devon, and Bradford-on-Avon; with Brighton, Norwich and Hunstanton launching soon.
+As mentioned before, Refill points are already in 20,000 locations and growing, found everywhere from bars, to clothing shops to tube stations.

 After cobbling together a few hundred quid during his student days off the back of a hard winter selling hats (long story), Jack bought his first road bike at the age of 20 and has been hooked ever since.
 He joined road.cc in 2017, having previously worked for 220 Triathlon magazine.
 Jack's preferred events are time trials, sportives, triathlons and pogo sticking (the latter being another long story), and on Sunday afternoons he can often be found on an M5 service station indulging in his favourite post-race meal of 20 chicken nuggets, a sausage roll, caramel shortbread and a large strawberry milkshake.